NC80321 Serial Number B-20 “THE LAST STAGGERWING”

 CONTACT: Tammy Bell (901) 834-1600

 Aircraft subject to prior sale.
-Specifications subject to verification upon inspection.
+Specifications subject to verification upon inspection by purchaser.